-New immigrants to Canada may be suprised to learn that Manitoba is a unique mixture of people, culture, history, arts; and nature is a source of inspiration and energy making it attractive as an immigration destination.
+New immigrants to Canada may be surprised to learn that Manitoba is a unique mixture of people, culture, history, arts; and nature is a source of inspiration and energy making it attractive as an Immigration destination.
 The warmth of the people and the community spirit nurtures the cultural diversity that has helped build Manitoba's reputation as a welcoming society - small enough to remember its roots and large enough to realize its potential on the world stage.

-Propelled by an unmistakable spirit of innovation and possibility, Manitoba businesses are capitalizing on our highly skilled workforce, the unique entreprenurial energy of its recently immigrated population, untapped renewable energy potential, dynamic economy and low Hydro electric rates to reach their fullest potential.
-In Manitoba, we are also fortunate to have the opportunity to enjoy many natural wonders, from abundant, captivating cottage country to world-famous ecotourism vacation spots
+Propelled by an unmistakable spirit of innovation and possibility, Manitoba businesses are capitalizing on our highly skilled workforce, the unique entrepreneurial energy of its recently immigrated population, untapped renewable energy potential, dynamic economy and low Hydro electric rates to reach their fullest potential.
+In Manitoba, we are also fortunate to have the opportunity to enjoy many natural wonders, from abundant, captivating cottage country to world-famous ecotourism vacation spots.

 Manitoba is located in the centre of Canada, although it is considered part of Western Canada.
 It borders Saskatchewan to the west, Ontario to the east, Nunavut and the Hudson Bay to the north, and the American states of North Dakota and Minnesota to the south.